freenas/freenas-docs/userguide/intro.rst

-.. centered:: %brand% is © 2011-2016 iXsystems
+%brand% is © 2011-2016 iXsystems

-.. centered:: %brand% and the %brand% logo are registered trademarks of iXsystems.
+%brand% and the %brand% logo are registered trademarks of iXsystems

-.. centered:: FreeBSD\ :sup:`®` is a registered trademark of the FreeBSD Foundation
+FreeBSD\ :sup:`®` is a registered trademark of the FreeBSD Foundation

 Written by users of the %brand% network-attached storage operating system.